Muchnik degrees and cardinal characteristics: Introduction

 \subsection{Acknowledgements}

-Several of the questions studied here arose in work between J\"org Brendle and the second author that has been archived in~\cite[Section 7]{LogicBlog:15}, where the cardinal characteristics relating to density were introduced.
+As mentioned, several of the questions studied here arose in work of J\"org Brendle and the second author that has been archived in~\cite[Section 7]{LogicBlog:15}, where the cardinal characteristics relating to density were introduced.
 We thank Brendle for these very helpful discussions.
 We thank Joseph Miller for his contribution towards Section 5 in this paper.
-Nies is supported in part by the Marsden Fund of the Royal Society of New Zealand, UoA 13-184.
+Nies was supported in part by the Marsden Fund of the Royal Society of New Zealand, UoA 13-184 and UoA 19-346.
 The work was completed while the authors visited the Institute for Mathematical Sciences at NUS during the 2017 programme ``Aspects of Computation".